davewasmer/devcert/README.md

 ### installCertutil option

  devcert currently takes a single option: `installCertutil`.
-If true, devcert will attempt to install some software necessary to tell Firefox (and Chrome on Linux) to trust your development certificates.
-This is not required, but without it, you'll need to tell Firefox to trust these certificates manually:
+If true, devcert will attempt to install some software necessary to tell Firefox (and Chrome, only on Linux) to trust your development certificates.
+This is not required, but without it, you'll need to tell Firefox to trust these certificates manually.

-Firefox provides a point-and-click wizard for importing and trusting a certificate, so if you don't provide `installCertutil: true` to devcert, we'll instead open Firefox and kick off this wizard for you.
-Simply follow the prompts to trust the certificate. **Reminder: you'll only need to do this once per machine**
+Thankully, Firefox makes this easy.
+There's a point-and-click wizard for importing and trusting a certificate, so if you don't provide `installCertutil: true` to devcert, devcert will instead automatically open Firefox and kick off this wizard for you.
+Simply follow the prompts to trust the certificate.
+**Reminder: you'll only need to do this once per machine**

 **Note:** Chrome on Linux **requires** `installCertutil: true`, or else you'll face the scary browser warnings every time.
 Unfortunately, there's no way to